Course information

 What is computational art?

-The first year of the MFA is identical to the MA.
-You take the same classes and you learn the same things.
-The differences between the two courses is that in the MFA you get a 2nd year in which you take additional courses which help you develop your arts practice further.
+The first year of the MFA is identical to the MA — you take the same classes and you learn the same things.
+The difference between the two courses is that in the MFA you get a second year in which you take additional courses that help you develop your arts practice further.
 These courses mean that you get a space to work under a tutor's supervision.

 What you'll study